(CNN) — As of Tuesday, December 14, some travelers going to Las Vegas may notice a change in their itineraries.

 The airport is currently named for a different US senator.
 The late Pat McCarran served in Congress from 1933 to 1954.

-KVSN reported that "historians have called McCarran a noted proponent of aviation but also an advocate of xenophobic and anti-Semitic policies during his career, leading several of Nevada's political leaders to call for changing the name of the airport."
+"Historians have called McCarran a noted proponent of aviation but also an advocate of xenophobic and anti-Semitic policies during his career, leading several of Nevada's political leaders to call for changing the name of the airport," KSNV reported.

 The news comes as Las Vegas continues to deal the devastating economic effects of the Covid-19 pandemic.